 Want your presents to reflect your ethics?
 Want to make your holiday shopping quick, easy, and 100% vegan?
 How about 10% off all your purchases?
 Not sure where to get guaranteed vegan gifts at a decent price?

 There are honestly countless reasons to go vegan: ethics and morality, environmental impact, societal impact, specifically world hunger, and personal health and appearance, to name a few.
 Yet not everyone who goes vegan stays vegan.
 Do some of these reasons have less “sticking power” than others?
 Are your health and appearance enough motivation to keep you vegan?
 Or does it need to go a bit deeper?
 Hear vegan activist Gary Yourofsky’s take on this in this installation of the Gary Yourofsky interview series.

 To hear Gary’s full answer, be sure to watch the video, but here are select nuggets:

 “[Health] is a selfish reason to be vegan.
 I’m always honest, I don’t pull punches.
-Veganism is about altruism, doing something kind for somebody else…when I’m teaching, I’m teaching people to be unselfish, to think about the cows, who have their babies stolen from them in the dairy industry who are raped every year, think about the baby pigs having their teeth cut off, think about the animals–the animals’ health, don’t think about your own health.”
+Veganism is about altruism—doing something kind for somebody else.
+When I’m teaching, I’m teaching people to be unselfish—to think about the cows who have their babies stolen from them in the dairy industry, who are raped every year; think about the baby pigs having their teeth cut off; think about the animals’ health—don’t think about your own health.”

 So is going vegan for health a horrible thing?
 No. Gary goes on to say: